 § 2.
 The third-party liability of fellows is covered by a collective insurance policy taken out by the Research Foundation - Flanders.

 §1.
 In the event of an occupational accident, the personnel department of the Research Foundation - Flanders must be notified by telephone within 24 hours.

 §2.
 The official statement together with a medical certificate must be sent to the FWO as soon as possible.

 §3.
-The occupational health service of the host institution with which the fellowship is affiliated, as well as the supervisor, must be notified of the occupational accident.
+The occupational health service of the host institution with which the fellowship is affiliated, as well as the promotor, must be notified of the occupational accident.

 Chapter 10.
 Child allowance

 Art.
 39. (as amended by decision of the board of trustees of 27/03/2019)

 §1.
 The birth of a child must be notified to the Research Foundation - Flanders.